Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Numerical Optimization.md

 sometimes more efficient than Newton’s method.[^11]

 In optimization, quasi-Newton methods (a special case of **variable-metric methods**) are algorithms for finding local maxima and minima of functions.
 Quasi-Newton methods are based on Newton's method to find the stationary point of a function, where the gradient is 0.
 In quasi-Newton methods the Hessian matrix does not need to be computed.
 The Hessian is updated by analyzing successive gradient vectors instead.
 Quasi-Newton methods are a generalization of the secant method to find the root of the first derivative for multidimensional problems.
 In multiple dimensions the secant equation is under-determined, and quasi-Newton methods differ in how they constrain the solution, typically by adding a simple low-rank update to the current estimate of the Hessian.
-One of the chief advantages of quasi-Newton methods over Newton's method is that the Hessian matrix (or, in the case of quasi-Newton methods, its approximation) $B$ does not need to be inverted.
-The Hessian approximation $B$ is chosen to satisfy
+One of the chief advantages of quasi-Newton methods over Newton's method is that the Hessian matrix (or, in the case of quasi-Newton methods, its approximation) $\mathbf{B}$ does not need to be inverted.
+The Hessian approximation $\mathbf{B}$ is chosen to satisfy
 $$
 \nabla f(x^{k+1})=\nabla f(x^{k})+B(x^{k+1}-x^{k}),
 $$